 Cheap protein powder vs expensive protein powder?
-Expensive protein powder is worth it as long as it is made with simple, quality ingredients.
-Order samples to feel (and taste) the difference that good ingredients make.
+Generally speaking, expensive protein powder is worth it as long as it is made with the right ingredients.

 Is expensive protein powder worth it?